Warp 2026.05.06 update: better agent workflows, image + Mermaid rendering, and a Codex harness option

-Warp's 2026.05.06 changelog adds new agent-workflow features like a local conversation details panel, drag-and-drop images into CLI agent sessions, inline image/Mermaid rendering, and a Codex harness option for local child agents.
+Warp’s 2026.05.06 changelog adds agent-workflow improvements including a local conversation details side panel, drag-and-drop images into CLI agent sessions, inline local image + Mermaid rendering, and Codex as a supported harness for local child agents.

 Editorial Team